Studio Visual Arts

 These are just a few examples of the concepts and materials I am exposing the students to this year to give them that range of approaches, ideas, and materials used to create beautiful images.
 In some cases, they must use the materials I ask them to, and in others, they are allowed to explore new media or fine tune the work they do in a media they are already comfortable with.
 In my 3-D class we have worked with a wide variety of materials as well, including clay, foam core, wire, cardboard, and newspaper & tape.
 Students are making incredible concentrations at home (another section of the required portfolio) using everything from shoes to doll parts, old toys to computer components, and from outdated technology to dress making with candy wrappers.
 We are finding new ways to stretch our imaginations and our creativity as the year goes on, and the students are excelling in their work.
 I will have photos of some student work to upload soon!

-I look forward to the second half of the year and all the creativity your students have to offer.
+I look forward to working with all the students this year and all the creativity they have to offer.
 There is a lot of work involved, which can be difficult, but if the students continue to put forth their best effort, I have every confidence that they will continue to grow as artists and create amazing art!